NyawiraMuturi/Ello/README.md

 As per the project instructions, there was room to go above the expected outcome.
 For this project, I wanted to have a ready to deploy product that I believe I would enjoy if I was a teacher.
 In addition to the core requirements, I implemented the following features:

-- Reading Level section for that opens books for the specific reading level.
-When there are students, I believe they will be assigned books based on their reading level
+- Reading Level section that filters books for the specific reading level.
+I believe students will be assigned books based on their reading level
-- Filtering and sorting products from FakeStore API.
-- Specific product page.
-- Signin feature.
-- Assign all books feature.
+- Assign all books feature that clears all books from the reading list once they are assigned.

 <div align="right">[ <a href="#table-of-contents">↑ Back to top ↑</a> ]</div>